guanw/InterviewMate/README.md

 - Speak into your microphone - speech is transcribed in real-time.
 - Click "Stop Recording" or press 'X' to stop.
 - View transcription history in the scrollable bottom section.

+### Window Positioning

+InterviewMate runs as a floating window that can be positioned anywhere on your screen using global shortcuts:

+- **Move Window**: Use `Cmd/Ctrl + Arrow Keys` to move the window in any direction (50px steps)
+- **Random Position**: Press `Cmd/Ctrl + M` to randomly reposition the window on your screen
+- These shortcuts work even when InterviewMate is not the active window

 ### AI Analysis (Manual Control)